Non-stabilizerness and entanglement from cat-state injection

 This equation highlights that the states $\left| \mathrm{cat}_m^{*} \right>$ are unbalanced-weight GHZ-type states, that is, they consist of a version of the original cat states where the coefficients of the orthogonal states $\left| T \right>$ and $\left| T ^{\perp}\right>$ have different norm.
 This leads to less than maximal entanglement, as suitably witnessed by $\mathcal{E}$.

-In the following, we will use the fact that the states $\vert \text{cat}_m^*\rangle $ are non-stabilizer and entangled to fault-tolerantly inject interesting unitaries on $m$-qubits.
+In the following, we will use the fact that the states $\vert \text{cat}_m^*\rangle $ are non-stabilizer and entangled to fault-tolerantly inject interesting $m$-qubit unitaries.
 Through this procedure, we measure the states (hence destroying the entanglement) but use adaptivity to inject the resource into quantum circuits, in the form of entangling unitaries.